 This proposal will increase the testing matrix for the platform.
-For example, given the six-week ABI stability guarantee, all ABI tests from the CTS generated six weeks earlier than a given build should be run and complete successfully against that build.
+For example, given the six-week ABI stability guarantee, all ABI tests from the CTF generated six weeks earlier than a given build should be run and complete successfully against that build.

 The new requirements in this proposal will also increase the overall number of platform tests.